On Algebraic Abstractions for Concurrent Separation Logics: Introduction

 Glossing over the partiality of PCMs, to which we return in Section~\ref{s:introseprel}, the standard algebraic definition says that a morphism from the monoid $(\pcmA, \join_\pcmA, \unit_\pcmA)$ to the monoid $(\pcmB, \join_\pcmB, \unit_\pcmB)$ is a function $\phi : \pcmA \to \pcmB$ that preserves the monoidal structure:

 We previously described $\join$ as a way to combine private states of two children threads into the state of the parent.
-The above equations then characterize $\phi$ as computing a view---an abstraction---of a thread's private state, while preserving the thread-private nature of the abstraction.
+The above equations then characterize $\phi$ as computing a view---an abstraction---of a thread's private state, while preserving the thread-private nature of the view.

-To illustrate, consider how one might use PCMs to model a mutually exclusive lock that threads race to acquire.
+To illustrate, consider how PCMs may model a mutually exclusive lock that threads race to acquire.
 We first require the PCM $O$ that formalizes lock ownership. $O$ has the carrier $\{\own, \nown\}$, where $\own$ (resp. $\nown$) signifies that the thread owns (resp. doesn't own) the lock.
-The $\join$ computes the lock ownership of the parent thread from those of the children by the following table, where $\own \join \own$ is undefined because two threads can't own the lock simultaneously, and $\nown$ is the unit.
+The $\join$ computes the lock ownership of the parent thread from those of the children by the following table, where $\own \join \own$ is undefined as two threads can't own the lock simultaneously, and $\nown$ is the unit.

 The table says that the lock is transferred from child to parent upon joining, analogously to how the heap of a child is transferred to the parent, as discussed before.
 If neither child owns the lock, then the parent doesn't own the lock either.